-SRMJEE 2019 syllabus is compromised of the prescribed course syllabus for 10+2.
-It concentrates on how much in-depth student has understood rather than just grazing it.
-It consists of basic concepts from Physics, Chemistry, and Biology / Mathematics syllabus of 10+2.
-Test will challenge the students' understanding of the basic concepts of these subjects.
+SRMJEEE exam consists of questions from basic concepts of Physics, Chemistry, and Biology/Mathematics syllabus of CBSE Class 12 Boards.
+The test will challenge the students' understanding of the basic concepts of these subjects.
 The detailed list of concepts respective to their subjects is given below.

 PART 1 - Physics (35 Questions)

 - Units for measurement, the system of units-S.I., fundamental and derived units, measurements-errors in measurement-significant figures, dimensions-dimensional analysis-applications.

 - Motion in one dimension-uniform and non-uniform motion uniformly accelerated motion-scalar and vector quantities-Newton’s laws of motion force and inertia-impulse and momentum-law of conservation of linear momentum-applications-motions in two dimension- projectile motion-uniform circular motion-friction-laws of friction-applications- centripetal force-centre of mass-torque-angular momentum and its conservation-moment of inertia-theorems of the moment of inertia-work-energy-potential energy and kinetic energy-power-collision-elastic and inelastic collisions.

 UNIT 3: Gravitation, Mechanics of Solids and Fluids